LuckyLusik/TinyAppProject/README.md

 ## Final Product

-First you need to register or log in order to use this TinyApp:
+First you need to register or log in in order to use this TinyApp:
 ![First you need to register or log in in order to use this TinyApp](https://github.com/LuckyLusik/TinyAppProject/blob/master/docs/urls-page.png)

 If you have registered - just log in: